Harry Potter: Influence on literature

-The commercial success of Harry Potter in 1997 reversed this trend.
-The scale of its growth had no precedent in the children's market: within four years, it occupied 28% of that field by revenue.
+The commercial success of Harry Potter reversed this trend.
+The scale of its growth had no precedent in the children's market: within four years of the series' inception, it occupied 28% of that field by revenue.
 Children's literature rose in cultural status, and fantasy became a dominant genre.
 Older works in the genre, including Diana Wynne Jones's Chrestomanci series and Diane Duane's Young Wizards, were reprinted and rose in popularity; some authors re-established their careers.
 In the following decades, many Harry Potter imitators and subversive responses grew popular.

 Rowling has been compared to Enid Blyton, who also wrote in simple language about groups of children and long held sway over the British children's market.
 She has also been described as an heir to Roald Dahl.
 Some critics view Harry Potter's rise, along with the concurrent success of Philip Pullman's His Dark Materials, as part of a broader shift in reading tastes: a rejection of literary fiction in favour of plot and adventure.
 This is reflected in the BBC's 2003 "Big Read" survey of the UK's favourite books, where Pullman and Rowling ranked at numbers 3 and 5, respectively, with very few British literary classics in the top 10.